^

 • blood biochemistry (assessment of CRP, total protein and fractions, urea, creatinine, total bilirubin, glucose, transaminases);

-• determination of blood coagulation quality;
+• determination of the quality of blood clotting;

-• determination of the concentration of procalcitonin.
+• determination of the concentration content of procalcitonin.

-• fundus assessment by an ophthalmologist;
+• assessment of the fundus by an ophthalmologist;

 • electroencephalography;